-PRINCIPLE 6 - RESPECT THE RIGHTS OF SHAREHOLDERS
+PRINCIPLE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS

-Recommendation 6.1: A company should provide information about itself and its governance to investors via its website.
+Recommendation 6.1: A listed entity should provide information about itself and its governance to investors via its website.

-The Company keeps investors informed of its corporate governance, financial performance and prospects via its website.
+The Company keeps investors informed of its Corporate Governance, financial performance and prospects via its website.
 Investors can access copies of all announcements to the ASX, notices of meetings, annual reports and financial statements, investor presentations and/or transcripts of those presentations via the Investor Centre tab and can access general information regarding the Company and the structure of its business under the About, Operations and Exploration tabs.

-Recommendation 6.2: A company should design and implement an investor relations program to facilitate effective two-way communication with investors.
+Recommendation 6.2: A listed entity should have an investor relations program that facilitates effective two-way communication with investors.